carbon-language/carbon-lang/lldb/docs/structured_data/StructuredDataPlugins.md

   previously advertised.
 Everything else about the content of the dictionary is entirely up to the feature.

-* StructuredDataPlugin commands show up under 'plugin structured-data plugin-name'.
+* StructuredDataPlugin commands show up under `plugin structured-data plugin-name`.

-* StructuredDataPlugin settings show up under 'plugin.structured-data.{plugin-name}.
+* StructuredDataPlugin settings show up under `plugin.structured-data.{plugin-name}`.